argimenes/speedy-ts-reactive/docs/architecture/SVG_AND_OVERLAYS.md

 ## Floating UI overlays

 [`OverlayService`](../../src/runtime/overlays.ts) stores transient descriptors for entity search, Find/Replace, annotation panels, and context menus.
-It captures return focus/selection, assigns session-only keys, and closes overlays whose owner occurrence disappears. [`OverlayLayer`](../../src/rendering/overlay-layer.tsx) portals dialogs to `document.body` and registers their mounts.
+It captures return focus/selection, assigns session-only keys, and closes overlays whose owner occurrence disappears.
+The current [`ReactiveTreeView`](../../src/rendering/reactive-tree-view.tsx) mounts the specific entity-search, Find, annotation, context-menu and other layers, which own their portal/mount behavior.
+The older `OverlayLayer` helper exists but is not that render root's composition path.

 Use this path for floating interactive UI anchored to a point.
 Do not persist overlay descriptors or use it to paint semantic document decoration.